daniel1820815/daniel1820815.github.io/_drafts/software-triple-d-part1.md

   - 1.1.d Infrastructure: monitoring, observability, and metrics (e.g., instrument placement and instrument deployment)

 Please keep in mind that this blog post series is a summarization from the resources I am using for my DevNet Expert lab exam preparation including my personal view on the topics.
 It does not mean that the topics are fully covered or that there are no other good resources which could be taken into account.
 Let us start and tackle the major bullet point 1.1 which is about designing a solution.

 ## Designing a solution

 When designing a software solution you have to consider different factors like maintainability, modularity, high availability, resiliency, scalability, latency, rate limiting, monitoring, observability, and various metrics.
 Based on these factors your design should fit into one of the deployment scenarios: on-premises, hybrid, or public cloud deployment.
 But let us first look at the factors, which are the design requirements and constraints.

-Functional requirements: What the software should do!

-Nonfunctional requirements: How a system should perform the functional requirements
+I will use a simple example throughout this blog post series which is a small pizza ordering application described as follows:

+- The user can access the application through a web GUI.
+- The user can view the menu.
+- The user can view reviews of previous orders.
+- The user can create a order.
+- The user shall login/register before submitting an order.
+- The payment shall be handled by a provider (3rd party)

+What I have described above here are **functional requirements**.
+They specify what the application should do and how it should work.
+Functional requirements can easily be measured, are they fulfilled or not.
+Usually they are described with the words *can* and *shall*.
+On the other hand there are **nonfunctional requirements** or quality attributes which specify how the application should fulfill the functional requirements.

+CONTINUE HERE!!!

 - Performance
 - Security